Day 28 — Saturday, December 24, 2022

 Titus 2:11–14

-Dr. Andy McCoy is the director of the Center for Ministry Studies and an associate professor of ministry studies at Hope College.
+Dr. Joshua Kraut is an associate professor of French at Hope College.

 Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.